Vaishnava Matabja Bhaskara

 The Vaishnava Matabja Bhaskara (IAST: Vaiṣṇava Mātābja Bhāskara, Sanskrit: वैष्णवमताब्जभास्कर:) is one of the most prominent works of Ramananda in Sanskrit.
 This work is a dialogue between Ramananda and his disciple named Surasurananda.

 In the Vaishnava Matabja Bhaskara, Ramananda has answered the 10 most prominent questions related to Vaishnavism.
 Its primary focus is worship of Rama along with Sita and Lakshmana.
 The text mentions that one's devotion should be like flowing oil which means consistent or unbreakable.
 According to this text, the ultimate goal of a person is the attainment of Rama as he is one who resides in everyone's heart and is the protector of whole universe and who is known through Upanishads.
 By practicing under the guidance of a guru, a person reaches the divine abode, Saketa, where one attains the proximity of Sri Rama.
 From there, one does not return to this earthly realm.
 The philosophy of Ramcharit Manas is also in accordance to Vaishnava Matabja Bhaskara.
-The text also states that every individual irrespective of his colour, gender, caste, background etc. is worthy of Sharnagati unto the holy Lotus feet of Rama, Ramananda in his Vaishnava Matabja Bhaskara says:
+The text also states that every individual irrespective of his colour, gender, caste, background, etc. is worthy of Sharanagati unto the holy Lotus feet of Rama.
+Ramananda in his Vaishnava Matabja Bhaskara says: